coderpatros/environment-indicator/README.md

 This creates a ribbon in the top left corner of the screen, like the "Fork me on GitHub" ribbon that you may have seen.

+By default the element opacity is set to 0.75 and pointer-events set to none.
+This is to allow users to be able to see through the indicator and interact with any element underneath it, like a top nav bar for example.

 As I try this out on more sites I find css rules, that when inherited, mess up the rendering of the indicator.
 If it doesn't work for you please create an issue on GitHub with a link to the site that it doesn't work on.